jairvillalobos/Encrypt/README.md

 3:We must execute this command every time icons or images are added.

-> Note you must create the folder by calling the generatedkey.
+> Note you must create the folder by calling the `generatedkey`.

 ## License